 If you want to have fun on water and try something new, consider buying a paddle board that will allow you to explore different ways of surfing.
 If you are not a professional surfer, chances are you are not familiar with the types of paddle boards available on the market.
-If that is the case, you should read some online inflatable stand up paddle board reviews and invest in an easy to use, low maintenance inflatable board.
+If that is the case, you should invest in an easy to use, low maintenance inflatable board.
 However, if you want to be serious about this sport, and you want to compare all your options and make a long term investment, you will find our paddle board buying guide to be very helpful.

 How to choose the right shape for your skills

 There are three main categories of paddle boards namely surf, allround, and flatwater or race boards that differ in shape and can be used on various types of waters.
 To make sure you will enjoy safety and comfort in use, you must choose the right shape that matches your needs and paddling skills.

 - The surf paddle board is shorter and narrower at both ends, which makes them great for surfing because they are easier to maneuver on waves.
 These boards are slower than the others and can often become unstable.

 - The allround paddle board is thicker, wider, and longer than the rest of the models and is the most versatile as well, being perfect for any type of water activity.
 It’s very stable, it glides smoothly over the water, it can be used for surfing and speed paddling and it is great for stand up paddling since they are very safe to use, even for beginners.

 - The flatwater or race paddle board is longer with a pointy nose that slices through the water to offer you speed.
 If you need the paddle board for racing, opt for the narrowest shape which will provide you with great speed but not so much stability.

 Paddle boards can be classified into two categories, namely solid and inflatable and each category has its advantages and disadvantages and it’s best to know them before choosing a certain model.